Great teaching is an art — it requires a sense of purpose, persistence and a passion for excellence.

 CETL Staff Directory

-Dr. Heather Keith is Director of the Center for Excellence in Teaching and Learning, Associate Professor of Philosophy, and Director of the Environmental Liberal Arts general education curriculum.
+Dr. Heather Keith is Director of the Center for Excellence in Teaching and Learning, Associate Professor of Philosophy, and Director of the Sustainable Liberal Arts for Transformative Education (SLATE) curriculum.
 She is co-author of Intellectual Disability: Ethics, Dehumanization, and a New Moral Community (2013, Oxford: Wiley-Blackwell), and author of over 50 chapters, articles, presentations, and book reviews on topics ranging from education, environmental philosophy, feminist theory, Asian philosophy, and American pragmatism.
 When she’s not teaching, collaborating with colleagues, writing, or reading, she enjoys horseback riding, cross-country skiing, and hiking with her family.

 Christina Nash brings to her position as instructional designer experiences as a public school teacher and college instructor, as well as educational researcher from the University at Albany, SUNY, where she is currently a doctoral candidate in Curriculum and Instruction.
 She has taught graduate courses in curriculum development and evaluation, the exploration of learning theories, as well as more general education classes designed to familiarize undergraduates with the nuances of the education profession.
 Her research interests include multicultural education, teacher professional development, curriculum and instructional design, and the study of metaphor in education.
 Christina holds a MAT in English Language Arts from Empire State College, and a bachelor’s degree in English from Southern Vermont College.
 She has also done graduate work in literary theory at Goddard College.
 In her spare time, Christina can be found on either her sailboat on Lake Champlain, or in the Adirondack High Peaks.